prisma/prisma/reproductions/driver-adapters/README.md

 - Run `pnpm prisma:planetscale` to push the Prisma schema, insert the test data, and generate the Prisma Client.
 - Run `pnpm planetscale` to run smoke tests against the PlanetScale database.

-You can also observe more logs by specifying the environment variable `DEBUG="prisma:js-connector:planetscale"`.
+You can also observe more logs by specifying the environment variable `DEBUG="prisma:driver-adapter:planetscale"`.

 ### Neon